MadeByPP/TimeOfDay/README.md

 This phenomenon occurs because when time is a condition, it is checked in hourly increments and when the time changes, it changes immediately.

-For example, 'Change to night at 19:45.' is a condition and 'If night is skipped, change morning to 7:25.' is a time change.
+For example, 'Change to morning at 19:45.' is a condition and 'If night is skipped, change morning to 7:25.' is a time change.

 That's because of limitations in the way this plugin works.